 Getting to Murtle Lake is no small feat.

 First you have to get to the town of Blue River, probably best known for being the base of Mike Wiegle Helicopter Skiing.
 Blue River sits on the Yellowhead Highway, about three hours west of Jasper or three hours north of Kamloops depending on where you’re coming from.
-From there it’s a 24 kilometer drive on a rough but passable gravel road that winds its way up thousands of feet to a parking lot.
+From there it’s a 24 kilometre drive on a rough but passable gravel road that winds its way up thousands of feet to a parking lot.

 But you’re still not there.

-It’s a 2.4 kilometer portage on a wide trail from the parking lot to the put-in at the Murtle Lagoon.
+It’s a 2.4 kilometre portage on a wide trail from the parking lot to the put-in at the Murtle Lagoon.
 We elected to rent kayaks from Murtle Canoes for this trip.
 It simplified the portage since they’re waiting for you at the other end.
 Plus we don’t have to worry about unlocked kayaks on top of our car for the next 10 days of our holiday.

 However you do still have to portage the rest of your gear in.
 Fortunately Murtle Canoes made it easy by providing large carts for anyone that rents a canoe or kayak.
 They’re just sitting there in the parking lot.